linkeddata/dokieli/README.md

 # Make your code updates at src/ , media/ etc.

 # Build eg. to create scripts/dokieli.js
-npm run build
+yarn build

 # or automatically rebuild when files change
-npm run watch
+yarn watch

 # or create a minified scripts/dokieli.js
-npm run minify
+yarn minify

 # Test your changes, if all okay: